Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides clear context on when to use the tool (validation of invoices) and mentions auto-detection of profile/syntax, which guides usage.
-However, it does not explicitly state when not to use it or list alternatives.
+The description provides clear context for use (validating invoices) and mentions auto-detection features, but does not explicitly state when to avoid or explicitly compare to alternatives.
+Still, the purpose is well-defined.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.